element-plus/element-plus/docs/en-US/component/text.md

 ## Override

-:::demo Use attribute `as` to override element
+:::demo Use attribute `tag` to override element

 text/override